SystemsApproach/book/data/multimedia.rst

 .. centered:: 2 × 44.1 × 1000 × 16 = 1.41 *Mbps*

-By comparison, telephone-quality voice is sampled at a rate of 8 KHz, with 8-bit samples, resulting in a bit rate of 64 kbps.
+By comparison, traditional telephone-quality voice is sampled at a rate of 8 KHz, with 8-bit samples, resulting in a bit rate of 64 kbps.

-Clearly, some amount of compression is going to be required to transmit CD-quality audio over, say, the 128-kbps capacity of an ISDN data/voice line pair.
-To make matters worse, synchronization and error correction overhead require that 49 bits be used to encode each 16-bit sample, resulting in an actual bit rate of
+Clearly, some amount of compression is going to be required to transmit CD-quality audio over a network of limited bandwidth.
+(Consider the fact that MP3 audio streaming became popular in an era when 1.5Mbps home Internet connections were a novelty).
+To make matters worse, synchronization and error correction overheads inflated the number of bits stored on a CD by a factor of three, so if you just read the data from the CD and sent it over the network, you would need 4.32 Mbps.

-.. centered:: 49/16 × 1.41 *Mbps*  = 4.32 *Mbps*
+Just like video, there is lots of redundancy in audio, and compression takes advantage of this.
+The

-MPEG addresses this need by defining three levels of compression, as enumerated in :numref:`Table %s <tab-mp3>`.
-Of these, Layer III, which is more widely known as MP3, is the most commonly used.
+MPEG standards define three levels of compression, as enumerated in :numref:`Table %s <tab-mp3>`.
+Of these, Layer III, which is more widely known as MP3, was for many years the most commonly used.
+In recent years, higher bandwidth codecs have proliferated as streaming audio has become the dominant way many people consume music.

 .. _tab-mp3:
 .. table:: MP3 Compression Rates.